ao222/branching-out/Reports/rough-draft-report-1.md

 ### Modeling

 The BU team applied four classes of models to five different target variables, creating 20 models.
 The model classes compaired were: Linear Regression, Random Forest, Histogram-Gradient Boosting, and Extreme Gradient Boosting (XGBoost).
-Random forest had the best relative RMSE among the four except in predicting individual and family homelessness, suggesting overfitting.
+Random forest had the best relative RMSE among the four, except in predicting individual and family homelessness, suggesting overfitting in this area.

 ### Conclusions

 The BU team investigated the importance of the predictors in the different models.
-They conclude that primary influential factors were the renter household rates and total year-round beds were the strongest predictors.
-Also strong were population size and average termperature.
-A third tier of predictors were median household income, unemployment rates, and poverty rates.
+They conclude that the strongest predictors were the renter household rates and total year-round beds.
+Also strong were population size and average temperature.
+A third tier of predictors was median household income, unemployment rates, and poverty rates.

-This predictor hierarchy suggests that regions with higher rent burdens and unemployment rates tende to have significantly higher homelessness rates, particularly in highly dense areas.
+This predictor hierarchy suggests that regions with higher rent burdens and unemployment rates tend to have significantly higher homelessness rates, particularly in highly dense areas.

 ### Policy and Practical REcommendations

-The BU team suggests policy maker prioritize high risk communitites and stabilize rent using rent control or subsides.
-This would help alleviate housing costs on vulnerable populations.
-Also enhancing shelter capacities is vital.
+The BU team suggests that policymakers prioritize high-risk communities and stabilize rent by implementing rent control or subsidies.
+These initiatives would help alleviate housing costs for vulnerable populations.
+Also, enhancing shelter capacities is vital.

-For further work the BU team suggests incorporating real time weather conditions and real time economic fluctuations.
-They suggest exploring ensemble appraoches combining different models like Histogram-Gradient Boosting, Random Forest, Support Vector Regression.
-Also multi-objective optimization could be pursued.
-Some possible objectives might include: number of homeless veterans, number of unsheltered youth, and number of chornically homeless individuals.
+For further work, the BU team suggests incorporating real-time weather conditions and real-time economic fluctuations.
+They suggest exploring ensemble approaches that combine different models, such as Histogram-Gradient Boosting, Random Forest, and Support Vector Regression.
+A second suggestion was to implement multi-objective optimization.
+Some possible objectives might include the number of homeless veterans, the number of unsheltered youth, and the number of chronically homeless individuals.

-The BU team suggests these models could by applied by identifying high-risk communitites to address the most pressing needs.
-As well as comparing predictions made by the models with actual outcomes to help policy makers evaluate the effectiveness of their policies.
+The BU team suggests that policymakers could use these models to identify high-risk communities to address the most pressing needs.
+As well as comparing model predictions with actual outcomes to help policymakers evaluate the effectiveness of their policies against a baseline.

 ## Data
-**(1 point): Choosing and describing dataset(s) (no need for coding at this stage).
-Explain how the data is collected.
-Mention the number of observations and variables, and the description of each variable. .66 PAGES 185 Words**

-Our data was obtained from the project, ‘Predictive Model Based on Homelessness’ located at this [GitHub repo](https://github.com/BU-Spark/ds-ciss-predictive-homlessness/tree/main).
+I obtained the data for this project from 'Predictive Model Based on Homelessness' located at this [GitHub repo](https://github.com/BU-Spark/ds-ciss-predictive-homlessness/tree/main).
 The file [Final_Dataset.csv](https://github.com/BU-Spark/ds-ciss-predictive-homlessness/blob/76d8be480f6b32075f4193776988ed61aac92687/Final_Dataset.csv) contains 20 columns prepared by combining various government datasets.
 Below are tables representing the 20 columns, their descriptions, and their sources.
-This information was obtained from dataset documentation at the above repo.
+I obtained this information from the dataset documentation at the above repo.

 ### Data Descriptions
 | Parameter	| Description | Sources |